Faculty and Instructors

 Pharmacology

 Dr. Barbieri is currently a Forensic Toxicologist, Toxicology Technical Leader, and Assistant Laboratory Director with NMS Labs.
 Before joining NMS Labs in 1998, Dr. Barbieri was a tenured, Associate Professor in the Department of Pharmacology at Hahnemann University, School of Medicine and Graduate School.
 In addition, he was a member of the Division of Toxicology in the Department of Pharmacology and was the Operations Director of the Stat Toxicology Laboratory both at Hahnemann University and at NMS.
 In addition, he worked for several years as a staff pharmacist and has maintained his license as a Registered Pharmacist in Pennsylvania.
 Dr. Barbieri obtained a B.S. in Pharmacy, an M.S. in Pharmacology, and a Ph.D. in Pharmacology from the Philadelphia College of Pharmacy and Science.
-He is a member of a number of professional societies including the American Society for Pharmacology and Experimental Therapeutics and is a reviewer for the prestigious Journal of Analytical Toxicology.
-He has published extensively and has participated in 45 presentations at national and/or international scientific meetings.
+He is a member of a number of professional societies including the American Society for Pharmacology and Experimental Therapeutics, the American Academy of Forensic Science, the Society of Forensic Toxicology, and the Americam Chemical Society.
+It the past he has been a reviewer and a member of the Editorial Boardand is a reviewer for the prestigious Journal of Analytical Toxicology.
+He has published extensively and has participated in 53 presentations at national and/or international scientific meetings.

 Christine J. Campbell, RN, BSN, MS, SANE-A, CEN